b-steel/private-events/README.md

 While writing tests for the 'Create Event' page I started to run into some trouble tring to devise how I wanted the page to work.
 The question was how to allow you to invite (or set as a host) existing users - and a similar problem for the location of the event.
 The prompt for the assignment didn't have any info about this (plus the prompt is for Ruby / Rails), and I wanted the interface to be relatively intuitive.
 I settled on having a list of all users with buttons for inviting / making them hosts.
 After the user chose who to invite, an AJAX request is sent to the server to cache that information.
 I chose to cache the info since the actual event hasn't been created yet, so there's no event to associate the invites with in the database.
 I could have created a dummy event to attach the associations to and then update the event later, but this seemed simpler.

+## TODO

+Tests for cannot make an event in the past

+footer at bottom with short content